 The length of the harvest cycle can be changed by loosening the set screw on the cam, and then rotating the shaft so that the opening between the cams change.
 More of an opening between the cams = more harvest time.
 The harvest time may be reduced if not needed.
 This will yield more ice per day.

 SYSTEM SPECIFICATIONS

-The following numbers can be used as a guideline .
-There will be some variation from unit to unit.
+The following numbers can be used as a guideline when servicing the CMS1402.
+There will be some variation from unit to unit, so allow for that.